-- 1. Parent Permission Form June 1

-- 2. Lab Safety Form Immediately following first visit

-- 3. Reference Librarian form June 1

-- 4. Enhanced Annotated Bibliography June 25

-- 5. Self-report of hours and description of activities June 25, July 25, August 15
+- 1. Parent Permission Form June 1 - 2.
+Lab Safety Form Immediately following first visit - 3.
+Enhanced Annotated Bibliography June 25 - 4.
+Self-report of hours and description of activities June 25, July 25, August 15

 IMSAloquium

 Students will be assigned by SIR staff to workshops if they are at the early stages of their research or to present posters and presentations if they are at the end.
 This will be done one abstracts are graded.